 |End of partial eclipse (C4) :||21:46:54.6|

 The return drive to La Serena is in the late evening.
-Dinner and overnight at our hotel in La Serena.
+After the celebration cocktails, late dinner and overnight at our hotel in La Serena.

 • LA SILLA OBSERVATORY

 The observatory is 156 kilometers north of La Serena at an altitude of 2440 meters above sea level, it belongs to the Southern European Observatory which is financed by 8 European countries.
 It has 15 telescopes and a radio telescope.

 Day 6/ July 5, 2019: Flight to Santiago [B]

 Transfer to La Serena Airport.
 After a short flight, arrive Santiago and transfer to our hotel.
 Rest of the day is at leisure or you can join an optional Santa Rita Vinery tour in Maipo Valley.

 OPTIONAL TOUR: Maipo Valley Wine Tour: Santa Rita